gwoldy8/CSx278-Asgn5-CheckMyGrades/README.md

 2. Yes, that would probably be the main reason I would want this service to exist.
 3. Yes, automatically would be ideal.

+# Requirements

+## Goals:
+•	Provide simpler alternative for keeping up with grades
+•	Provide more information to users than just the grade for a single assignment
+•	Allow for as many customization options as possible
+•	Simple inputs and intuitive user interface

+## Functionality:
+•	Find secure method for linking student account to a cell phone
+•	Options for determining the data being output o	How many grades do you want returned?
+	Set to return the grades from the past 2 weeks
+	Set to return 5 most recently input grades o	Percentage of grade the category of the assignment is worth (e.g. quizzes are 15%)
+•	Potential concerns to handle o	Student sends invalid class identifier (e.g. misspells word or uses wrong number) o	Student drops a course, or the semester ends
+•	Implement option for automatically generated messages when new grades are posted

+# Development Approach

+## User Perspective:
+After conducting interviews, I discovered that potential users of this application are seeking a simple way to keep up with their grades without the hassle of navigating Brightspace.
+They find the current system to takes way too many clicks to find a gradebook and limited information about their semester progress without looking towards the syllabus manually.

+## Development Summary/Rationale:
+This new application will become an extension of Brightspace in which you simply add a phone number to your account when logged in that you can then send messages from.
+This ensures security of accounts.
+During development, it is important to consider minimizing the need for excessive input to receive the desired output.
+For this reason, this program will simply take in a message with the class identifier (e.g. CS 1101-01) and return the ‘x’ most recent graded assignments as applicable.
+This number will be defaulted to 5 but can be raised or lowered at the discretion of the user.
+When testing it is important to make sure the message is easily legible and has the appropriate information based off user preferences.
+Each part of this application will be developed in an individual function to ensure unit testing is simple and efficient.
+In terms of maintaining this application, consistently surveying users is critical to pointing out the current issues and brainstorming potential solutions.
+Having too much or too little information or required input defeats the purpose of this project.
+Overall, the goal of this application is to be as simple and customizable as possible.